-If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with pupils, the member of staff receiving the allegation or aware of the information, will immediately inform the Headteacher.
+If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the $\frac{1}{2}$ Headteacher22.

-The Headteacher on all such occasions will discuss the content of the allegation with theLocal AuthorityDesignated Officer (LADO) at the earliest opportunity and before taking any further action.Local Authority
+The Headteacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO)23 at the earliest opportunity and before taking any further action.